 Heath retired as chairman of his department in 1980, after 31 years at the helm, although he continued working for some years afterwards.
 Even before his death in 1999, at the age of 84, his reputation outside Tulane had become tarnished.
 He was known, if at all, not as the man who was the first to map out the pleasure circuit, or as one of the earliest and most passionate advocates for the biological causation of schizophrenia (now the established orthodoxy), but as a man whose work seemed closer to science fiction than practical medicine.

-He used vulnerable patients to hone his theories, causing many of them very significant harm.
-He tested psychoactive drugs on the unwitting.
 To some, he was a monster, plain and simple.
 He used vulnerable patients to hone his theories, to no therapeutic benefit, causing many of them very significant harm.
 He tested psychoactive drugs on the unwitting.

 Harry Bailey, an Australian doctor who briefly worked with Heath on his electrode studies, accused him of picking out African-Americans for his experiments.
 A woman called Claudia Mullen even testified before Congress in 1995 that Heath had, when she came to him as a child patient, engaged in all kinds of unethical practices before handing her over to the custody of the CIA, where she was used as a sex slave.
 He has been accused of mind control, of barbarity, of “Nazi science,” of using prisoners in Charity, Jackson and elsewhere as his playthings.